But you may want to avoid traffic altogether and don’t know what apps or what website best discusses all these items of information.

 The main consequences of bad crashes remain disability death and loss of livelihood.
 The more severe the possible injury, the less the chances are at a full recovery.
 Limiting suffering means getting immediate care to the survivors.

-- Delivering post-crash care - World Health Organization. https://www.who.int/violence_injury_prevention/road_traffic/activities/roadsafety_training_manual_unit_5.pdf: A critical factor in a crash involves the qualities of those who first arrive, or who are already at the collision scene.
-So this great paper covers among other things, first responder duties and obligations, traumatic care, organizing help, and setting up evacuation perimeters at the crash scene.
+Delivering post-crash care – World Health Organization.https://who.int/violence_injury_prevention/road_traffic/activities/roadsafety_training_manual_unit_5.pdf: A critical factor in a crash involves the qualities of those who first arrive or who are already at the collision scene.
+So this great paper covers, among other things, first responder duties and obligations, traumatic care, organizing help, and setting up evacuation perimeters at the crash scene.
 Also, you will see how to streamline getting helpers to the scene.
 Also discussed are the fastest ways to take the person hurt to the best local hospitals as well.

 In closing, Los Angeles County and City are not the only ones responsible for safety on the roadways.
 Our society as a whole must be ready to prevent road traffic injuries.

-Beyond that goal, post-accident personal injury mitigation is shown to enhance the quality of life of those injured persons.
+Beyond that goal, post-accident personal injury mitigation is shown to enhance those injured persons’ quality of life.

 Additional Citations, Statistical Journals, and Educational Materials: